nnnnt21/profanity/README.md

+This fork remaps the --matching mode to serach for ethereum addresses beginning with 69.
+The current profanity implementation only allows searching for either leading range or leading single char.
+Not familiar with opencl so could be problems.

 # profanity
 Profanity is a high performance (probably the fastest!) vanity address generator for Ethereum.
 Create cool customized addresses that you never realized you needed!
 Recieve Ether in style!
 Wow!